Rushi2497/HarryPotterRAG/README.md

 * Stage2 - Reranking using cross encoder (voyage rerank-2.5)

 ## Generation:
-Mistral 7B used for generating responses
+openai/gpt-oss-120b used for generating responses